MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Specifies all anonymous links that have been created (or will be created) will expire after the set number of days.

+The value can be from 0 to 730 days.

 To remove the expiration requirement, set the value to zero (0).

 ```yaml